-Our Web Editor Jay Firestone was coming over last Sunday to shoot a Foodaism “How to Make Latkes Video.”
+Our former Web Editor Jay Firestone was coming over last Sunday to shoot a Foodaism “How to Make Latkes Video.”
 Neither one of us was overly excited about the prospect.
 There are a lot of latke how to videos on the Web by now, and I’d already written and posted my magnum latke opus, years ago.
 What, beyond my unruly Sunday morning hair, did we have to bring to the party?

 Jay told me that lying in bed that morning he had an inspiration: a spoof on the nefarious KFC Double Down Chicken Sandwich commercial.
 The Double Down was introduced a few months ago, but it’s already fast food legend: bacon and cheese sandwiched between two fried chicken breasts.
 The meat is the bread—get it?
 I guess it means you double down on fat, sodium and the chance you’ll end up dying at 40 and being buried in a shipping container.

 And yes, I know you can get the breasts grilled rather than fried, like that’s the healthy alternative.

 Jay stopped at a KFC on the way over to buy the authentic set design elements, and as you’ll see he even Photoshopped my head into the logo.

 Story and complete recipe continue after the jump.

 When he told me the idea, I figured a Double Down Latke sandwich should have lox, chives and crème fraiche instead of bacon and cheese.
 But I had to substitute chopped lettuce and onion for the chives.
 When I went out to the garden, I discovered the goats had mowed my chives down to the nubs.
 Next week: kosher birria.....

 The recipe is below.
 I’ve begun to make latkes by grating the potatoes directly into water, then wringing them out well in a kitchen towel.
 It keeps them pearly white and crisp.
 You can add the chopped or grated onion and garlic right to the water, or after, along with the eggs.